 The Kentucky Postsecondary Education Improvement Act of 1997 separates the 25 postsecondary technical schools from the Department to join the new Kentucky Community and Technical College System effective July 1, 1998.
-The Budget of the Commonwealth reflects this reorganization.
+The Governor's recommended budget reflects this reorganization.

 WORKFORCE DEVELOPMENT Technical Education Kentucky Tech System